jiminhsieh/jekyll-clean-dark/_posts/2017-10-06-Why-I-Like-Performance-Engineering.md

 * Data don't lie.
 * There is no ambiguity in data.

-There is one of my favorite quotes -
+There is one of my favorite quotes:
 > Trust no one, bench everything.

 by [Konrad Malawski](https://twitter.com/ktosopl)